danielsmc/structure-exposed/README.md

 Nope, unfortunately.
 The site will still request and download data before its styles are removed.

+### Can I use this locally?

+Just break the link to your CSS, you silly goose.

 ## Inspiration

 Firefox's [disable Page Style functionality](https://developer.yahoo.com/blogs/ydn/temporarily-disable-css-testing-53538.html).